blualg/m-ovito/doc/manual/reference/pipelines/modifiers/wrap_at_periodic_boundaries.rst

 boundary conditions (PBC) are enabled for the simulation cell.
 The PBC flags are read from the input simulation file if available and can be manually set in the :ref:`Simulation cell <scene_objects.simulation_cell>` panel.

+.. versionadded:: 3.10.1

+  As a side effect of the coordinate wrapping, the ``Periodic Image`` property gets created by the modifier -- or updated if already present.
+  This particle property stores for each particle which periodic image of the simulation cell it was located in originally.
+  This information may be used later on to unwrap the particle coordinates again using the :ref:`particles.modifiers.unwrap_trajectories` modifier.

 .. seealso::

   :py:class:`ovito.modifiers.WrapPeriodicImagesModifier` (Python API)